pooley182/Plex-Meta-Manager-Wiki/AniList-Builders.md

 ```

 ## AniList ID
-Gets the anime specified by the AniList ID.
+Finds the anime specified by the AniList ID.

 The expected input is an AniList ID.
 Multiple values are supported as either a list or a comma-separated string.